 You can even start your journal with prompts that will induce a mindful state.
 “What does unconditional love look like for you?” or “I couldn’t imagine living without…” are two good examples of prompts that will help you focus on your emotions and needs.

-4. Increasing Creativity
+4. Journaling Increases Creativity

 There are two critical parts to journaling that increase your creativeness.
 First, setting aside time to write in your journal means making the time to be creative.
 You might feel like you’re too busy to stretch the creative parts of your brain.
 If this is the case, set aside a block of time every day to write creatively in your journal.
 Not only will you get the other benefits of journaling, but you’ll also have time to be creative.